bycho-sbu/bycho-sbu/README.md

 ---

 ##  About Me
--  Computer Science graduate with interests in **finance, AI, and systems programming**.
+-  Computer Science graduate(Stony Brook University) with interests in **finance, AI, and software programming**.
 -  Experienced in **Python, JavaScript/React, NodeJS, and C/C++**.
 -  Enjoys tackling algorithmic challenges and exploring new technologies.
 -  Always learning and experimenting with projects that combine **theory and practice**.